-Living With Autoimmune Disease
+Living With an Autoimmune Disease

-What is autoimmune disease?
+What is an autoimmune disease?

 How is PsA an autoimmune disease?

-- Reduce symptoms
+- Reduce symptoms and relieve pain

 - Control the autoimmune process